Generation adidas Cup Day 3: RBNY, Columbus hand losses to Chelsea & Manchester United | MLSSoccer.com

 The Red Bulls weren't the only MLS squad to face off against a Premier League powerhouse – and win.
 The Columbus Crew battled toe-to-toe with Manchester United in the U-17 age group later in the day.
 The two sides were evenly matched until seven minutes into the second half when Manchester United midfielder Jacob Devaney was sent off for a second yellow card.
 Columbus knocked on the door down the stretch, finally scoring with just about the last kick of the game.

-Defender Owen Presthus played the hero this time as his left-footed corner kick in stoppage time found the back of the net.
+Defender Owen Presthus played the hero this time as his left-footed corner kick in stoppage time found the back of the net, a stunning Olimpico effort.
 The Crew finished in first place in Group 2 with nine points.

 Generation adidas Cup Highlights - U17s: Manchester United vs. Columbus Crew